Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

 \subsubsection{MC samples for averaging}

-Here, we summarize results for using an increasing number of MC samples for prediction with ResNet-20 on CIFAR-10.
-We find consistent improvements when using more MC samples both during training and inference, but eventually improvements saturate and deliver diminishing returns. \Cref{fig:mcsamples} shows that using multiple samples during inference also improves over using the learned mean, especially in terms of NLL, but at higher inference cost.
-Similarly, using multiple samples during training improves both accuracy and uncertainty, as highlighted in~\Cref{fig:mcsamples}.
+We find consistent improvements when using more MC samples both during training and inference, but eventually improvements saturate and deliver diminishing returns. \Cref{fig:mcsamples} (top row) shows that, for ResNet-20 on CIFAR-10, multiple test samples for prediction improves over the prediction using only the mean, especially in terms of NLL.
+Similarly, using multiple samples during training improves both accuracy and uncertainty (bottom row in~\Cref{fig:mcsamples}).